mickfuzz/phd4/_posts/thesis_chapters/2022-9-4-Results-Design.md

 ##### Cultural influenced on my choice of Learning DESIGN

- - a desire to increase engagement based on my experiences in classroom and out of classroom - home ed
+ - a desire to increase engagement based on my experiences in classroom and out of classroom - Home Ed / coder dojo experiences
  - the link to cultural practices of code patching and remixing - the example of the plumber coder potentially being someone who finishes the job rather than elegant coder.
- - other exeriences of social coding being important being part of a community working on a joint project (add a quote from Dave?)
+ - other experiences of social coding being important being part of a community working on a joint project (add a quote from Dave?)
+ - A walled garden approach in terms of the GDP and code documentation and examples that are used.
+Based on my own experience of developer documentation and varied coding approaches.
 - Other examples from the interviews with practitioners are relevant to include here.

 ### Interpersonal Elements of the Design - Guided Participation